 On Saturday 29, February, EG gathered with world champion public speaker Ryan Avery and 662 community participants to don coloured ponchos and form the ‘largest human image of a house,’ at the Flour Mill of Summer Hill, in Sydney’s Inner West.

-The Official World Record attempt was aimed to create a visual display of the scale of homelessness in Australia.
+The Guinness World Record attempt was aimed to create a visual display of the scale of homelessness in Australia.
 Each participant represented 70+ people under the age of 25 sleeping rough tonight.

 Despite falling just 116 people short of taking out the title, the opportunity for the community to come together to support the event and show solidarity with their more vulnerable peers generated a great sense of comradery and excitement.